Spacecraft propulsion: Nuclear propulsion

-Without internal reaction mass
+Field propulsion without internal reaction mass

+There are several different space drives that need little or no reaction mass to function.
+Field propulsion refers to propulsion systems in which thrust arises from interactions with external fields or ambient media, rather than from the sustained expulsion of onboard reaction mass or reliance on solid chemical fuels.

+EM wave-based propulsion

 The law of conservation of momentum is usually taken to imply that any engine which uses no reaction mass cannot accelerate the center of mass of a spaceship (changing orientation, on the other hand, is possible).
 But space is not empty, especially space inside the Solar System; there are gravitation fields, magnetic fields, electromagnetic waves, solar wind and solar radiation.
 Electromagnetic waves in particular are known to contain momentum, despite being massless; specifically the momentum flux density P of an EM wave is quantitatively 1/c2 times the Poynting vector S, i.e. P = S/c2, where c is the velocity of light.
-Field propulsion methods which do not rely on reaction mass thus must try to take advantage of this fact by coupling to a momentum-bearing field such as an EM wave that exists in the vicinity of the craft.
-However, because many of these phenomena are diffuse in nature, corresponding propulsion structures need to be proportionately large.

-There are several different space drives that need little or no reaction mass to function.
-A tether propulsion system employs a long cable with a high tensile strength to change a spacecraft's orbit, such as by interaction with a planet's magnetic field or through momentum exchange with another object.
-Solar sails rely on radiation pressure from electromagnetic energy, but they require a large collection surface to function effectively.